jc-prg/remote/BACKLOG.md

 * IN PROGRESS - add KODIjson (basic commands work, to be tested and additional commands to be added)

+* Return message and code for each API call (to be processed by client) -> to be checked if own or HTML return code
 * SONY  - add API